 Who Do You Hold Accountable for a Truck Accident?

-If you’ve been involved in a tractor-trailer crash and are looking to pursue compensation for losses that you know were not your fault, you have the right to file a claim.
-When you do so, you’ll need to have compelling evidence of fault.
+If you have been involved in a tractor-trailer crash and are seeking compensation for losses that you know were not your fault, you have the right to file a claim.
+When you do so, you will need to have compelling evidence of fault.
 While every situation is different, you may be pursuing a claim against the truck driver, trucking company, or truck manufacturer.

 The Truck Driver

-When you initially pursue a personal injury claim after a truck accident, the first party you’ll investigate when determining fault is the truck driver.
+When you initially pursue a personal injury claim after a truck accident, the first party you will investigate when determining fault is the truck driver.
 Some of the most common reasons for truck accidents include the following:

 - Distracted Driving.
-If a truck driver is in an unfamiliar area and is more focused on their GPS or cellphone than what’s happening around them, they run the risk of getting into an accident.
+If a truck driver is in an unfamiliar area and is more focused on their GPS or cellphone than than on their surroundings, they run the risk of getting into an accident.

 - Driving Under the Influence.
 Commercial truck drivers are not supposed to drive under the influence of alcohol or drugs, but unfortunately, incidents happen.
 Substances distort the mind’s ability to properly perceive one’s surroundings, which is how accidents occur.

 - Fatigued Driving.
 Truckers are often on the road for long periods of time.
 There are, however, limits to how long a driver can be on the road.
-If that’s not followed, fatigued driving can be just as dangerous as drunk driving.
+If that is not followed, fatigued driving can be just as dangerous as drunk driving.

 - Speeding.
 Boredom, distraction, and tight deadlines contribute to truck drivers speeding.
 Because of the size of tractor-trailers, truckers are more at risk of losing control when traveling at high speeds.

-In the event another negligent action contributed to your crash, our lawyers can investigate to determine what happened and how to prove you’re owed compensation.
+In the event another negligent action contributed to your crash, our lawyers can investigate to determine what happened and how to prove you are owed compensation.

 The Trucking Company

-Companies are supposed to abide by certain hiring practices when it comes to age, driving record, and experience.
-If a company tries to hire someone who is underqualified in order to pay them less and that driver gets into an accident, the company can be held accountable.
+Companies are expected to adhere to specific hiring practices regarding age, driving record, and experience.
+If a company attempts to hire someone who is underqualified in order to pay them less, and that driver gets into an accident, the company can be held accountable.

-In addition to hiring the right truck drivers, trucking companies are supposed to maintain their vehicles.
-This means ensuring all components are working properly and any issues are addressed as quickly as possible.
-Bald tires, a broken steering mechanism, or improperly loaded cargo can quickly cause a crash—especially if a driver doesn’t know how to correct the big rig before colliding with another vehicle.
+In addition to hiring the right truck drivers, trucking companies are responsible for maintaining their vehicles.
+This means ensuring all components are working properly and addressing any issues promptly.
+Bald tires, a broken steering mechanism, or improperly loaded cargo can quickly cause a crash—especially if a driver does not know how to correct the big rig before colliding with another vehicle.

 The Auto Parts Manufacturer

-Companies that create the parts that make a tractor-trailer are supposed to ensure the auto parts they release are up to the expected quality.
-This means that they won’t wear down before they’re expected to or unexpectedly fail.
-Some negligent companies, however, may try to cut corners to save money.
+Companies that manufacture parts for tractor-trailers are expected to ensure the auto parts they release meet expected quality standards.
+This means ensuring that the parts will not wear down prematurely or unexpectedly fail.
+However, some negligent companies may attempt to cut corners to save money.

 To prove a defective product was the result of your truck accident, your lawyer will need to get to the root of the cause of your crash and trace the product back to its original designer, manufacturer, and seller.
 Then, they will be able to determine at what stage the defect occurred.